MCT-master/mct-master.github.io/_posts/2019-02-22-The-Magic-Piano.md

 We would like to thank Arthur Hureau who was with us on day 4, observing how we worked, helping with making the design of the piano responsive, and keeping an eye on the clock, reminding us to go for lunch!

-As well as Anna Xambó, Alexander Refsum Jensenius, Kristian Nymoen, Anders Tveit, Daniel Buner Formo for great feedback and support.
+We would like to thank Anna Xambó, Alexander Refsum Jensenius, Kristian Nymoen, Anders Tveit, Daniel Buner Formo for great feedback and support.
 A last thanks to our great classmates for making it a fun workshop!

 ## Please visit our GitHub repository and try out our Magic Piano!